Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V1/README.md

 - $p_z = a \sin(\theta_{2i}) + b \sin(\theta_{3i}) \sin(\theta_{2i} + \theta_{1i})$       (equation 3)

 from these equation we solve for $\theta_{ij}$ (solution of IK) and solve for $p_x, p_y, p_z$ (solution of FK)

+further explanation in the following pdf that i've written according the mentioned references: [jacobian, IK and FK]()

 1. [what is Jacobian matrix and how it is calculated](https://www.sciencedirect.com/science/article/pii/S1877050918309876)
 2. [how jacobian matrix is used in delta robot trajectory palanning](http://jai.front-sci.com/index.php/jai/article/view/505)